xqian0113/panel-data/README.md

 # panel-data
-This SAS code merges 10 data sets in to 1 data set as panel data for longitudinal analysis.
+This SAS code merges 10 data sets of Chinese enterprises into 1 data set as panel data for longitudinal analysis.